 We can also participate in adult directed activities such as making leaf mobiles, making chalk paint, creating natural art and making a variety of different bird feeders.
 We also have ‘Forest time’ which is where children self select their own play and Forest School activities - these include bird watching, bug hunting, playing in the mud kitchen, building dens, climbing snd chilling in the hammock!
 We also have fires, learn about the seasons, the changing weathers and each session helps develop our respect, knowledge and care for the natural world.

 Mr Wrigley used to manage HMV stores until he had a change of career in 2012.
 After working as a Teaching Assistant in years 2-5 he joined the Early Years team in 2016.
 Mr Wrigley has Early Years Practitioner status and is working towards further qualifications especially with mastery in maths.
 He has two children and enjoys being outdoors, listening to music, cooking and eating!

-Mrs Honeychurch has been teaching for 22 years and has taught most year groups from nursery up to Year 6.
+Mrs Honeychurch has been teaching for over 25 years and has taught most year groups from nursery up to Year 6.
 She is a qualified teacher and her other qualifications include Early Years Teacher Status, Level 3 Forest School Lead and the National Award for SEND Coordination.
 In the last ten years she has taught in nursery and has really discovered her passion and love for the Early Years and Special Educational Needs.
-She has two teenage children, enjoy running, mountain biking and being outdoors.
+She has two teenage children, enjoys running, mountain biking and being outdoors.